Nexus Pro Feature Tour

 Securing the repository, securing who can administer the server, securing who can access and deploy components is critical in today's development environments.
 Nexus makes this easy by providing a role-based access control (RBAC) which gives administrators very fine-grained control over who can read from a repository (or a subset of repositories), who can administer the server, and who can deploy to repositories.
 The security model in Nexus is also so flexible as to allow you to specify that only certain users or roles can deploy and manage artifacts in a specific repository under a specific groupId or asset class.
 With Nexus it is easy to create detailed security policies based on roles that can be implemented using standards-based tools.

-SSL support provides tamper resistant connection to the Central Repository.
+SSL support provides a tamper resistant connection to the Central Repository.
 It eliminates eavesdropping and man-in-the middle attacks that could compromise components.
-Sonatype is making SSL support available to all repository managers.
+Sonatype is making SSL support available to all Central Repository users.

 Nexus Pro Feature Tour